Eczema: why you get it, why you should avoid steroid creams, and how can you find alternatives that work.

 - Soothe & Heal Cream– this is the natural alternative to steroid creams which helps to reduce redness, ease itching and heal the skin.
 This cream has had amazing results for all types of itchy skin conditions.

 - Soothe & Heal Flaxseed Oil Blend– Waihi Bush’s blend of cold pressed oils is designed to deliver optimum Omega 3 for healthy skin and reduce inflammation.
 This oil can be added to smoothies, porridge, salads, hummus and other foods and helps to address deficiencies in your body which can contribute to eczema.

 Why you have eczema could be straight-forward – it could be as simple as a reaction to the laundry powder you use, or it can be more complex, and a combination of diet, environment, products used…

 Each person is individual and what works will be different.
 A good natural treatment system like our Soothe & Heal range is a great start.
 Here are our other top tips for helping with eczema.

-- Cleaning - the cleaning products we use in our house can have an impact on our health – we absorb these through contact and also inhalation.
-We recommend brands such as Ecostore and Earthwise which are available from the supermarkets.
-Alternatively you can make your own with very basic and cheap ingredients.
+- Cleaning- the cleaning products we use in our house can have an impact on our health – we absorb these through contact and also inhalation.
+We recommend brands such as Ecostore and Earthwise which are both available from your local supermarket.
+Alternatively, you can make your own with very basic and cheap ingredients.